Dedham High School: Principals

 There have been 18 principals of Dedham High School, a position currently held by James Forrest.
 The longest serving was Carlos Slafter, who served for 40 years, and who hired his own daughter as a teacher.
 Peter Smith served twice, from 1976-1987 and from 1997-2000.

-Academics

-The approximately 60 teachers at the school serve 734 students, giving the school a student to teacher ratio of 11.3:1.

 MCAS

 Between 2006 and 2013, scores on the Massachusetts Comprehensive Assessment System improved 20%.
 In 2012, 91% of students scored proficient or higher on the English Language Arts portion.
 For the math and science portions, the numbers were 89% and 79%, respectively, both of which were at least 10% higher than the state as a whole.
 In the biology subject exam, Dedham High School has ranked as one of the best in the state, with three students earning perfect scores.

 College courses

 Students taking some honors or AP courses can dual-enroll for college credit at the nearby Massachusetts Bay Community College.
 The three credits can then be transferred to another state college or some private colleges, allowing students to place out of those classes in college.
 Courses eligible for dual enrollment include English 4, calculus, pre-calculus, world and U.S. history, psychology, biology, chemistry, anatomy and physiology, and environmental earth science.